Turkish air raid kills as many as 200 Kurdish militia

 The PYD and PKK, a Kurdish militant group, took control of five residential area near al Bab, more than 40 kilometers outside the besieged city of Aleppo, extending the area they controlled to the east, according to the Turkish military.

-In response, Turkey hit 13 PKK/PYD targets and 24 additional ones belonging to Daesh, another term for the terrorist group commonly referred to as ISIS.
+In response, Turkey hit 13 PKK/PYD targets and 24 additional ones belonging to ISIS.

-In addition, Turkey dropped 26 bombs that targeted areas controlled by the PKK/PYD.
-The airstrikes destroyed their headquarters, an ammunition storage facility and a shelter
+The YPG, a Kurdish militia, said in a statement that Turkey carried out nearly 20 airstrikes against fighters from the YPG-affiliated Jaish al-Thuwar, or Revolutionary Front, which was advancing against ISIS in the eastern part of the city of Ifrin.

+A Jaish al-Thuwar statement said the Turkish airstrikes were helping ISIS, accusing Turkish-backed forces of being ISIS allies.

 One ISIS member was also killed at a village in the Aqil mountains.
 The Turkish military did not provide a timeframe for the attacks.